system explainer

 Why connecting flights are cheaper than flying direct

-The cheapest connecting flight costs 58% less than the cheapest direct.
+The cheapest connecting flight costs 58% less than the cheapest nonstop.
 That’s not a sale.
 It’s structural.

 The hub problem

 Saudia doesn’t just fly London–Jeddah.
-It flies Manchester–Jeddah, Paris–Jeddah, Frankfurt–Jeddah — dozens of European cities feeding passengers into one hub.
-From that hub, it flies Jeddah–Bangkok, Jeddah–Delhi, Jeddah–Tokyo, Jeddah–Jakarta — dozens of long-haul routes fanning out the other side.
+It flies Manchester–Jeddah, Paris–Jeddah, Frankfurt–Jeddah — dozens of European cities feeding passengers into its hub.
+From Jeddah, it flies onward to Bangkok, Delhi, Tokyo, Jakarta — dozens of long-haul routes (flights over five or six hours) fanning out the other side.

 Why the airline prices it lower

 An airline seat has a bizarre cost structure.
-The marginal cost of one extra passenger — fuel, food, handling — is roughly £30–60 on a long-haul flight.
-Everything else (crew, aircraft lease, landing fees, ground ops) is fixed whether the seat is full or empty.
+The extra cost of adding one more passenger — fuel, food, handling — is roughly £30–60 on a long-haul flight.
+Everything else (crew, aircraft lease, landing fees, ground ops) costs the same whether the seat is full or empty.

 This means an empty seat is pure loss.
-A seat sold at £421 still contributes £360+ above marginal cost toward those fixed costs.
+A seat sold at £421 still contributes £360+ above that extra-passenger cost toward running the flight.
 A seat unsold contributes nothing.

 Hub carriers would rather sell a connecting seat at £421 than leave it empty waiting for a £1,009 nonstop passenger who might not come.
-The connecting passenger is lower-yield but higher-certainty.
+The connecting passenger pays less per seat but is a more reliable sale.

 How the price gets set

 Airlines don’t price connecting flights manually.
-They use what the industry calls “O&D pricing” — origin and destination.
+They use what the industry calls “O&D pricing” — origin and destination pricing.
+The fare is based on where you start and where you end up, not on each individual flight.
 Two forces compress the connecting price:

 Competition on the city pair.
-London–Bangkok has BA nonstop, THAI nonstop, EVA Air nonstop, and five hub carriers competing via Jeddah, Abu Dhabi, Doha, Dubai, and Bahrain.
+London–Bangkok has BA nonstop, THAI nonstop, EVA Air nonstop, and five hub carriers competing through Jeddah, Abu Dhabi, Doha, Dubai, and Bahrain.
 More carriers = lower prices.

-Demand elasticity.
+Different passengers want different things.
 Business travellers pay for nonstop.
 Leisure travellers accept a connection for the saving.
-Airlines price-discriminate accordingly — £1,213 for 11 hours 50 minutes nonstop, or £421 for 19 hours 55 minutes with a stop.
+Airlines charge different prices to each type — £1,213 for 11 hours 50 minutes nonstop, or £421 for 19 hours 55 minutes with a stop.
 Same destination, same week, different passenger.

 Why hubs can go even lower

-A connecting passenger contributes revenue to two flight segments.
-The Jeddah–Bangkok leg gets partial revenue from the London passenger AND from the Paris passenger AND from the Frankfurt passenger.
+A connecting passenger contributes revenue to two flights.
+The Jeddah–Bangkok flight gets partial revenue from the London passenger AND from the Paris passenger AND from the Frankfurt passenger.
 Shared contribution means a lower price needed per person.

-Airlines aim for 80–85% load factor.
-Below that, yield management — the automated pricing system that adjusts fares based on how fast seats are selling — drops prices on connecting itineraries to pull demand from the leisure segment.
+Airlines aim for 80–85% of seats filled.
+Below that, yield management — the automated pricing system that adjusts fares based on how fast seats are selling — drops prices on connecting routes to pull demand from leisure travellers.

 It happens.
 Three scenarios:

-Low-cost carrier on the direct route.
-If Ryanair or Wizz Air flies your city pair direct, no hub carrier can compete on price.
+Low-cost carrier on the nonstop route.
+If Ryanair or Wizz Air flies your city pair directly, no hub carrier can compete on price.
 Ryanair regularly sells London–Lisbon for under £30 in off-peak months — no connection beats that.

 Short-haul where the connection adds too much time.
-London–Amsterdam direct is about an hour.
+London–Amsterdam nonstop is about an hour.
 Fares start around £50–70 return.
-Connecting via anywhere would cost more in airport taxes alone than you’d save on the airfare.
+Connecting through anywhere would cost more in airport taxes alone than you’d save on the airfare.

-Oversupplied direct routes in off-peak.
+Oversupplied nonstop routes in off-peak.
 London–New York in January sometimes drops below connecting alternatives because every carrier dumps capacity on the route and competes directly for the same leisure demand.

 How to find these routes

-The practical application: when you’re searching for flights, checking hub connections explicitly often surfaces prices invisible to direct-only searches.
+The practical application: when you’re searching for flights, checking hub connections often surfaces prices invisible to nonstop-only searches.

 On the London–Bangkok search, five Gulf and Middle Eastern hubs offered connections between £421 and £689 — every one of them cheaper than the cheapest nonstop at £1,009.
 The hubs: Jeddah (Saudia), Abu Dhabi (Etihad), Bahrain (Gulf Air), Doha (Qatar Airways), Dubai (Emirates).

-The pattern: pick your destination, identify which hubs have strong long-haul service there, then search the connection explicitly.
-A 2–4 hour layover in a well-run hub costs you time but saves you money that the economics structurally guarantee.
+The pattern: pick your destination, identify which hubs have strong long-haul service there, then search the connection directly.
+A layover — the time you spend waiting in the hub airport between your two flights — of 2–4 hours in a well-run hub costs you time but saves you money that the pricing structure guarantees.

 The system underneath

-Hub-and-spoke isn’t a workaround.
-It’s the dominant architecture of global aviation because the mathematics of filling planes favour aggregation over point-to-point.
-Every hub carrier in the world — Saudia, Emirates, Qatar, Etihad, KLM, Lufthansa — exists because this arithmetic works.
+Every major hub carrier in the world — Saudia, Emirates, Qatar, Etihad, KLM, Lufthansa — exists because this arithmetic works.

 The cheaper connecting flight isn’t an anomaly to exploit.
 It’s the system working as designed.